BDC Hamburger Icon

 Virtual Terminal

 We found Merchant One’s virtual terminal intuitive to learn and use.
-Organizations can use it to enter customer transaction data in a web browser — a feature that businesses accepting credit card payments over the phone will find particularly helpful.
+Businesses that accept credit card payments over the phone can easily enter customer transaction data in a web browser.
 You can also use it to accept automated clearing house payments.

-Compared to virtual terminals from other processors, such as Clover, Merchant One’s form can feel a little busy.
+Merchant One’s form can feel a little busy compared to virtual terminals from other processors, such as Clover.
 However, Merchant One securely stores customer information in the “customer vault” for easy access and recurring payments.

 Merchant One customer info